-The Harvard athletic department announced the hiring of Sue Parker as the first head coach for women’s rugby on May 8, 2013, as the program will begin play in the 2013-14 academic year.
+The Harvard athletic department announced the hiring of Sue Parker as the first head coach for women’s rugby May 8, 2013, and she will enter her third season as head coach in 2015-16.

-Women's rugby will be the 21st varsity sport for women and 42nd varsity sport overall at Harvard making the university the nation's leader in both areas.
+Women's rugby is the 21st varsity sport for women and 42nd varsity sport overall at Harvard making the university the nation's leader in both areas.

 Parker, who brings a host of national team and international competition experience to Cambridge, served as head coach for women’s rugby at Navy from 2002-08 and 2011-13, establishing a perennial national championship contender in Annapolis, Md.
 Parker cultivated a positive team culture in the club environment, while sustaining excellence on and off the field.
 She developed players in all facets of the game and oversaw the strength and conditioning program for the team at Navy.
 In addition, several members of the Midshipmen earned spots on various national teams.
 Parker also worked to form an alumni network and led all fundraising efforts.